The History of Africa poses some of the discipline’s most interesting and difficult challenges:

 Building on a long tradition of excellence in the study of African history, the department’s current expertise is in ranges from East to West Africa, and from Egypt to Southern Africa:

 Associate Professor Teresa Barnes (PhD 1994, University of Zimbabwe) has focused on gender, labor and urbanization in urban colonial Zimbabwe, and on histories of institutional change and gender in South African higher education, particularly in the apartheid era.
 She holds a joint appointment in the Gender and Women’s Studies Program, where her courses focus on African feminisms, and the theories and practicalities of Africana autobiographies, gender and history.
 Associate Professor James R. Brennan (PhD 2002, Northwestern University) writes and researches on the history of Eastern Africa, in particular on coastal Tanzania.
 His thematic interests range from the history of African political thought, the South Asian diaspora in East Africa, the history of radio and media, and Islamic politics.
 In 2013, his book Taifa: Making Nation and Race in Urban Tanzania was awarded the Bethwel Ogot Prize for the best book in Eastern African Studies by the African Studies Association.
 His current project is a biography of Oscar Kambona, a prominent nationalist politician and opponent of Julius Nyerere.
 Professor Kenneth Cuno (PhD 1985, UCLA) has researched extensively on the economic, agricultural, family, and legal history of Egypt from the eighteenth to twentieth centuries.
 He recently published Modernizing Marriage Family, Ideology, and Law in Nineteenth- and Early Twentieth-Century Egypt (2015), winner of the prestigious Albert Hourani Book Award for 2015.
-Assistant Professor Mauro Nobili (PhD 2008, University of Naples "L'Orientale") has focused on Muslim societies in West Africa, and in particular on the modern Republic of Mali and the town of Timbuktu.
+Associate Professor Mauro Nobili (PhD 2008, University of Naples "L'Orientale") has focused on Muslim societies in West Africa, and in particular on the modern Republic of Mali and the town of Timbuktu.
 He has conducted extensive work on collections of Arabic manuscripts in France, Senegal, Mali, Ivory Coast, and Ghana. and his research focuses on topics linked to Arabic literacy, practices of writing history, calligraphies and script styles.

 Graduate study in African History takes place within a rich environment: